NSW Executive & Council 2022

-Ian Lincoln has been President of the Australian Institute of International Affairs, New South Wales, since December 2017.
+Ian Lincoln has been president of the Australian Institute of International Affairs, New South Wales, since December 2017.
 He was vice president from 2015 to 2017 and a member of the AIIA NSW council from 2013.
-He is a member of the AIIA national conference organising committee and has previously also been on the Outlook commissioning editors group and the programming working group.
+He has previously been a member of the AIIA national conference organising committee, the Australian Outlook commissioning editors group and the national programming working group.
 He was a member of the AIIA Victoria council from 1993 to 1997.

 Ian was in the Department of Foreign Affairs from 1967 to 2000 with postings in Asia, the Pacific, Africa and Europe.
 Policy work in Canberra included South Asia, South East Asia, the Middle East, arms control, the United Nations, and intelligence policy.
-He was Consul-General in Noumea, Ambassador to Vietnam, Director of the Foreign Affairs Victorian regional office and Deputy High Commissioner in New Zealand.
+He was Consul-General in Noumea, Ambassador to Vietnam, Director of the Foreign Affairs office in Victoria and Deputy High Commissioner in New Zealand.
 He worked as a training consultant to a number of government departments in Canberra from 2000 to 2002.
 From 2002 to 2004 he was a member of the Refugee Review Tribunal in Sydney.
-He has been active in voluntary organisations in Sydney and currently co-convenes a seminar on leadership in diplomacy at the University of New South Wales.
-He graduated with first-class honours in history from the University of Queensland and later obtained an M.Phil. in international relations at the London School of Economics.
+He graduated with first-class honours in history and political science, with a major in psychology, from the University of Queensland and later obtained an M.Phil. in international relations at the London School of Economics.

-Michael is the CEO of Global Management Strategic Focus Pty Ltd. The company specialises in business advice, acquisitions, divestments and business turnaround.
-He is an advisory councillor of the Australia Industry Group (AIG) and is also a mentor to many young professionals.
-In 2018, he invested in a start up company, OpenLearning Pte Ltd, which offers an online learning platform for education institutions in Australia and Southeast Asia.
+Michael Lee is the CEO of Global Management Strategic Focus Pty Ltd. The company specialises in business advice, acquisitions, divestments and business turnaround.
+He retired from the Australia Industry Group (AIG) in 2022.
+He is still a mentor to many young professionals.
+In 2019, he invested in a start up online Wellbeing company, Inner Origin Pty Ltd and was appointed personal coach & mentor to the CEO.

 He joined the Zip Industries Group in 2001 as group finance director and was promoted to chief operating officer during the Global Financial Crisis (GFC) in 2008.
 He retired as CEO of the company in December 2014.